|

 @mplungjan: But "he's an apple" can be mistaken for "he is an apple", while "he has an apple" might be intended This rule doesn't work generally, therefore it can hardly be called a rule

-- request or request for - English Language Usage Stack Exchange
+- What is he? vs Who is he? - English Language Usage Stack Exchange

 - Is using he for a gender-neutral third-person correct?